Shippable/docs/sources/validate/send-notifications.md

 ###Step 3: Add the resource to jobs yml

-You can use your resource in your `shippable.jobs.yml` to configure when notifications are sent:
+You can use your resource in `jobs` in your `shippable.yml` to configure when notifications are sent:

 ```
   - name: your-job-name